joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/understanding-the-protected-content-workflow.md

 </div>

-It is the application’s responsibility to explicitly handle the error events.
+It is the application's responsibility to explicitly handle the error events.
 These events include cases where the user inputs valid credentials, but the voucher protecting the encrypted content restricts the access to the content.
 For example, an authenticated user cannot access content if the rights have not